DanielFrank/NodeDesignPatterns/Chapter03/ex4/README.md

 We should probably set this up as a class and set up the event-handlers before we call the processing.
 (Not doing that since that wasn't the exercise.
 Were this a real project, I would discuss with the team that we have this problem (Or just fix it if I have tha authority and it won't break things for other folks using this.))

+As an experiment I tried setting up the error-handler before the tick-event-handler but that made no difference.

 ## Run

 To run the example launch: